 Dark Chocolate Coconut Sea Salt, B

-This bar is made mostly of an organic ancient grain blend of chia, oats and quinoa.
-The taste is just OK, very similar to the coconut chocolate RX bar with with the consistency of chia added.
+This bar is made mostly of an organic ancient grain blend of chia, oats, and quinoa.
+The taste is just OK, very similar to the Coconut Chocolate RX bar with with the consistency of chia added.
 I just didn’t find it worth the 200 calories for only 10 grams of protein.
 The good part is that you get the extra benefit of omega 3s from the chia that you don’t get from most bars.
-It’s not bad, but the Oatmega bars are better.
+It’s not bad, but Oatmega bars are better.